-Its specifically the balance between, estrogen, progesterone and androgens – like testosterone.
+It’s specifically the balance between, estrogen, progesterone, and androgens – like testosterone.
 Think of a see-saw, usually one hormone – estrogen or testosterone is up, and progesterone is down.
 But heck, sometimes the see-saw has been flipped and no one’s sitting on either seat.
 Everyone’s just standing around waiting for someone to fix the see-saw.

-These crucial hormones influence our mood, energy, weight, sleep, passion, fulfilment, drive, and ability to live fully and optimally.
-Estrogen for example, when in excess will drive endometriosis, PMS, fluid retention, irritability, tender boobs, heavy, clotty menstrual cycles.
+These crucial hormones influence our mood, energy, weight, sleep, passion, fulfillment, drive, and ability to live fully and optimally.
+Estrogen for example, when in excess will drive endometriosis, PMS, fluid retention, irritability, tender boobs, and heavy, clotty menstrual cycles.
 Estrogen is also, a natural antidepressant and is necessary for bone density.

 Aromatisation is what happens when our androgens are converted into estrogen, and this is problematic.
 Androgens for women are important for creating muscle mass, bone health, and regulating mood.
-And in turn, our sex hormones are influenced by the external environment – such as the products we put on our skin, clean our homes with, plastics etc. Our diet, with sugar and alcohol increasing estrogen, as well as other internal communicators, such as insulin increasing estrogen.
+And in turn, our sex hormones are influenced by the external environment – such as the products we put on our skin, clean our homes with, plastics, etc. Our diet, with sugar and alcohol increasing estrogen, as well as other internal communicators, such as insulin increasing estrogen.

-It’s one big interconnected web, and it can seem daunting to even know where to start so here are 5 simple, straight forward ways we can tackle hormone imbalance and begin to wrangle our hormones back into a sweet balance.
+It’s one big interconnected web, and it can seem daunting to even know where to start so here are 5 simple, straightforward ways we can tackle hormone imbalance and begin to wrangle our hormones back into a sweet balance.

 1. Eat your vegetables

 We remove sex hormones via our liver’s phase 2 pathways, and then through our bowels and kidneys.
-Adding in arugula, bok choi, broccoli, Brussel sprouts, cabbage, cauliflower, Chinese broccoli, Chinese cabbage, daikon, kale, kohlrabi radish, pak choi, watercress – into your everyday meals are a 10/10 way to consistently be supporting your liver’s metabolism of these hormones, helping to restore balance.
+Adding in arugula, bok choi, broccoli, Brussel sprouts, cabbage, cauliflower, Chinese broccoli, Chinese cabbage, daikon, kale, kohlrabi radish, pak choi, and watercress – into your everyday meals are a 10/10 way to consistently be supporting your liver’s metabolism of these hormones, helping to restore balance.